The Pacific War Online Encyclopedia

 The Germans developed the pillenwerfer ("pill thrower") as a countermeasure against sonar.
 This was a system that ejected a canister of calcium hydride from the submarine.
 The calcium hydride reacted with sea water to produce large volumes of hydrogen bubbles that produced a false sonar target.
 Allied sonar operators claimed that this false sonar target could easily be distinguished from a real target by an experienced sonar operator; for example, there was no Doppler shift in the tone of the return ping like that from a moving submarine.
 Nevertheless, the Americans had duplicated the system by 1945 and made use of it in the submarine offensive in the Pacific.
 American sailors tended to use the word pillenwerfer to describe the canisters themselves rather than the ejection system.

 Another sonar countermeasure was the bathythermograph, which was perfected by the Americans during the war.
 This recorded a plot of water temperature versus depth on a smoked card.
 Though messy, the BT allowed a skilled commander to identify water conditions where a "layer", a sharp gradient in water temperature, refracted sonar waves and thereby degraded sonar performance.
 American subs would dive to maximum depth each morning to record the temperature profile for later tactical use.

-successfully jammed its sonar on 23 May 1944, but it seems likely that
+jammed its sonar on 23 May 1944, but it seems likely that an

 capability.
 High-frequency sonar had limited